ymniquet/eQuimageLab/README.md

   `pip install --user eQuimageLab`

-pip will automatically download eQuimageLab and the missing Python modules if necessary (Dash, Plotly, etc...).
+pip will automatically download eQuimageLab and the missing Python modules if necessary (eQuimage, Dash, Plotly, etc...).
 You can then launch eQuimageLab by typing:

   `eQuimagelab`